 You will probably spot a Double Coffee or two of this Latvian chain of cafes.
 Their branches are pretty cosy and a nice place to hang out in.
 There’s also the Caffeine chain but we didn’t go to any as they were always quite packed with people.
 We went in for coffee at the ‘Old Town’ Double Coffee at least a couple of times.
 It was a large an ambient space inside.
 They have table service and a fancy menu in form of a magazine, which is creative!

 On the beverage menu is the usual – variety of coffees, teas some mocktails and fresh fruits juices or smoothies.
 They offer at least soy milk as plant based option.
 It costs +50 cents (dairy should stop being subsidized?).
-They have Matcha latte, which I’m glad I tried, it was very well made and strong.
-Cappuccino was good too.
-I once also ordered the fruit smoothie – filling and healthy combo of pure mango, kiwi and strawberries.
+They have matcha latte, which I’m glad I tried, it was very well made and strong.
+I once also ordered the fruit smoothie – filling combo of pure mango, kiwi and strawberries.
 We didn’t eat anything there.
 They have a food menu but don’t bother looking, there’s nothing much plant based on it.
 You can find some onion rings or potato fries if you like.

 Strada Coffee & Tea